Montreux, 22 January 2014 -

 Press conference by the Joint Special Representative

-The meeting has adjourned for today.
-The Joint Special Representative will address the press in Room III at 2:15 p.m.
-The conference will be available on webcast at webtv.un.org.
+The Joint Special Representative for Syria will address the media at 5.30 p.m. (time tbc) in Room III.
+The conference will be available on webcast at webtv.un.org

 and transcript of press conference